-Equal Employment Opportunity Commission (EEOC) main duties is to enforce federal law that makes it illegal to discriminate against a job applicant or an employee because of the person’s race, color, religion, sex (including pregnancy), national origin, age (40 or older), disability or genetic information.
+Equal Employment Opportunity Commission (EEOC)‘s main duties are to enforce federal law that makes it illegal to discriminate against a job applicant or an employee because of the individual’s race, color, religion, sex (including pregnancy), national origin, age (40 or older), disability, or genetic information.

-Federal Trade Commission (FTC) To prevent business practices that are anti competitive or deceptive or unfair to consumers; to enhance informed consumer choice and public understanding of the competitive process; and to accomplish this without unduly burdening legitimate business activity.
-The FTC puts out its mission by investigating issues raised by reports from consumers and businesses, pre-merger notification filings, congressional inquiries, or reports in the media.
+Federal Trade Commission (FTC) serves the purpose of preventing business practices that are anti-competitive, deceptive, or unfair to consumers; enhancing the informed consumer choice and public understanding of the competitive process, and accomplishing this without unduly burdening legitimate business activity.
+The FTC puts out its mission by investigating issues raised by reports from consumers, businesses, pre-merger notification filings, congressional inquiries, or the media.